squidmin/terraform-labs/docs/workspaces.md

 }
 ```

+With this setup:

+- In the `delete-artifact-registry-repos` workspace, `count` evaluates to `0`, leading to the deletion of any instances of this resource that Terraform is managing.
+- In any other workspace (e.g., `default`), `count` evaluates to `1`, so **1** instance of the specified resource will be created and managed by Terraform.

+Ensure that your use of workspaces and the `count` attribute aligns with your infrastructure management strategy, keeping in minf how Terraform interprets `count` for resource creation and deletion.

+---

 ## Switching back to the default workspace

 To switch back to the default workspace, you can use the following command: